Nisha318/Nisha318.github.io/_posts/2024-12-07-devbox-pnpt-walkthrough.md

 # Detection Opportunities and ATT&CK Matrix

-## MITRE ATT&CK Framework Mapping and Mitigation Strategies
+### MITRE ATT&CK Framework Mapping and Mitigation Strategies

 To strengthen the defensive posture of environments against similar exploitation paths, it's crucial to align the observed attacker techniques with the MITRE ATT&CK framework.
 This provides defenders with visibility into how adversaries operate, and what countermeasures can be implemented to reduce risk.

-## Mapped ATT&CK Techniques

 | Technique | Description | Tactic |